davestearns/tutorials/src/authentication.md

 Signing in works almost the same way, except that the key pair is already generated and the server already has the public key, so it only needs to verify the encrypted nonce against the previously-stored public key.

 1. The client requests to sign-in.
-1. The server responds with a unique and unguessable nonce.
+1. The server responds with the previously recorded passkey ID and a unique and unguessable nonce.
 1. The client application asks the Authenticator to encrypt the nonce with the previously created private key.
 This triggers the device's biometric sensors to authenticate the person using the device.
 1. The client sends the encrypted nonce and the passkey ID to the server.
 1. The server loads the previously-stored public key associated with the passkey ID, and uses it to decrypt the encrypted nonce, comparing the result to the nonce sent in step 2.